danwing/cidfi/draft-wing-cidfi.md

      the on-path network elements.
   3. performs initial metadata exchange with the CIDFI network element and server, and server and network element.
-  4. continually updates the server and the CIDFI network element whenever new information is received from the other party.
+  4. continually update the CIDFI network element whenever new information is received from the server.

 These steps are described in more detail below.